two cupped hands hold fresh cranberries, that form a heart shape in the center of the photo against a backdrop of more fresh cranberries

 CANNING: Spiced Cranberry Mustard

-This richly crimson colored, sweetly spiced (but not cloying) grainy homemade mustard has a robust character with a pleasant tangy acidity.
 It might even replace cranberry sauce as your favorite fall condiment… if not at the main meal itself, it’s amazing on a turkey sandwich!

-This spiced cranberry mustard is good enough that my partner fell in love with it on our first date… I was making a fresh batch of this mustard in my (now our) kitchen to go with the homemade venison summer sausage he was bringing to the party we were going to that evening (if by “party” you mean a micro-comic-con of sorts, a gathering of friends who had traveled from several states to meet up at a local bar for drinks and karaoke, and who knew each other mostly from a politics-chat sub-group of an online fandom for a long-defunct, albeit recently resurrected, web-comic about cartoon animals… but that’s a story for another day, perhaps.
+(*if by “party” you mean a micro-comic-con of sorts, a large gathering of friends who had traveled from several states to meet up at a local bar for drinks and karaoke, and who knew each other mostly from a politics-chat sub-group of an online fandom for a long-defunct, albeit recently resurrected, web-comic about very sweary cartoon animals… but that’s a story for another day, perhaps.
 I never said I wasn’t a giant Nerd, okay).

 cranberry mustard being put in jars before water bath canning.
 A pot of reddish-mustard is in the foreground, and an assortment of small jars , canning rings, and tools are in the background

-• Of course, it will elevate your traditional turkey sandwich to a gourmet lunch, but also try it on rye crispbread or crackers with brie or goat cheese, either on it’s own or with venison or beef summer sausage.
+• Try it spread on rye crispbread or crackers with brie or goat cheese, either on it’s own or with slices of venison or beef summer sausage.

 • It’s also a shortcut to a flavorful fall vinaigrette!
 Add a couple tablespoons to a shaker bottle with olive oil and a splash of lemon juice or red wine vinegar, and some freshly ground black pepper.
-Great in a brightly colored fall coleslaw with grated carrots and sliced cabbage, or a salad of greens and roasted chicken or turkey.

-Spiced Cranberry Mustard Ingredients:
+Spiced Cranberry Mustard Ingredients

 Cranberries: